 “I’m going to the north.
 ‘Can drop you off halfway.”
 Her English was clear.

-Tom unbuckled the two straps of his travel sack, opened one of the Datsun’s back doors, tossed both knapsacks onto the backseat and hopped into the vehicle.
+Tom unbuckled the two straps of his sacks, opened one of the Datsun’s back doors, tossed both onto the backseat and hopped into the vehicle.

 “Where you from?”
 Tom asked.

 “Why are you here?”

 “Aye.
 In the fifties there was an earthquake on the island; a devastating one.
 Many people lost their homes.
 The countries of South Africa and Australia were welcoming to those effected.
 Thousands migrated and many of the families return here in the summer months.
 Ithaca will always be home.”

 The car was up over the hill, winding, bend after bend.

 The two made small talk and it wasn’t long until the vehicle entered a cove, a mountain in the distance, an isle in the centre-right and a fork in the road.
 “Here is your stop.
 You go right, I go left.”
 “Ahh, thank you for your generosity.”
 Tom hopped out of the car, opened the backdoor and grabbed his two sacks from the seat.
 As the door slowly began to shut, the Australian-Greek staying seated, turned to Tom and quickly stretched her right arm out, palm-up holding two small dark-red objects.
 “You dropped these,” she said.
 “Oh, the elephant and the turtle!”
 Tom exclaimed with relief.
 “A man with a kind soul from Senegal came up to me in Athens.
 His cousin makes them; the material is from the ocean.
 The Senagelese man said that they bring very good luck to those who hold them.”
 She gave them back to Tom with indifference, smiled, Tom shut the door and she drove away.

 Good luck was on her way and she didn’t even know it.